 For more information on the order you can take the ACCA exams, please visit our exam progression rules page

 For the exam entry deadlines, and other key dates for the upcoming sessions, please visit the important dates section

 You can enter a maximum of four exams per exam session and a maximum of eight different exams each calendar year.
 For more information on these rules and how they impact CBE exam cycles, please visit the exam progression rules section

 Yes, you would be able to amend your exam entry right up until the standard entry deadline.
 Results for the previous session will be published two weeks prior to the standard entry deadline closing, allowing you to amend your exam entry during this period.

 For more information on rules relating to how long you have to complete the ACCA exams, please visit our time limit page

 You have the choice of sitting paper-based exams in any one of over 400 exam centres around the world.
-More information on exam centres can be found in the Related Links section at the top left of the page.
+More information on exam centres can be found in the exam planner.

 There is no restriction to the number of exams you may attempt, allowing you to choose to sit as many or as few papers as you like at each exam session.
-You are, however, recommended to attempt a maximum of four papers in a six-month period.
+You are, however, recommended to attempt a maximum of four exams in a six-month period.

-You register for your exams online using myACCA.
-For more information on entering for exams, please visit our exam entry page
+You register for your exams online.
+For more information on entering for exams, please visit our Plan and book exams section

 If you are a registered student and have missed the standard exam entry closing date, you can still use the late entry facility via myACCA.